 \section{Photo-Realistic Results}

 To ascertain our framework's capabilities under realistic conditions, we test its performance in an environment generated with Unreal Engine using AirSim~\cite{airsim} to simulate drone control and perception.
-We simulate our targets using open-source 3D human meshes, produced in \textit{MakeHuman} \cite{makehuman}, which move to random goals while avoiding collisions in an environment of $24.9\times21.2~m^2$.
-As shown in Figure \ref{fig:Uclassped}, to remain close to the use-case shown in the earlier simpler environment, pedestrian classes are represented by a number, painted in red, in the front of their t-shirt.
+We simulate our targets using open-source 3D human meshes, produced in \textit{MakeHuman} \cite{makehuman}, which move to random goals while avoiding collisions in an environment of \rebuttalsub{$24.9\times21.2~m^2$}{$50\times50\,m^2$}.
+As shown in Figure \ref{fig:Uclassped}, to remain close to the use-case shown in the earlier simpler environment, pedestrian classes are represented by a red number in the front of their shirt.